encointer/book/src/protocol-democracy.md

 # Democracy V0.1

-> this feature is work in progress and currently only deployed on [testnet Gesell](./testnet-gesell.md).
-See [Governance](./decentralization-governance.md) to learn how it currently works_on mainnet
->
-> V0.1 only encompasses a subset of local community governance actions
+> Democracy is live on mainnet since runtime 1003003

-The democracy module will bring decentralized governance to Encointer, facilitating participants to take decisions.
-Such a **universal human suffrage** (one person one vote) governance shall render the current Encointer council obsolete.
-Examples of such decisions are the addition of new meetup locations to a community, an adjustment of the Demurrage rate or changes in the ceremony schdeule.
+The democracy module brings decentralized governance to Encointer, facilitating participants to take decisions.
+Such a **universal human suffrage** (one person one vote) governance shall render the current Encointer council or any other centralized body obsolete.
+Examples of such decisions are the addition of new meetup locations to a community, an adjustment of the Demurrage rate or changes in the ceremony schedule.

-The decision making process should follow the subsidiarity principle, meaning that decisions should be taken on the lowest possible level.
-So for example, if a community wants to extend their region by adding some new meetup locations, only community members should be allowed to participate in the vote.
+The decision-making process should follow the subsidiarity principle, meaning that decisions should be taken on the lowest possible level by the individuals affect by it.
+For example, if a community wants to extend their region by adding some new meetup locations, only community members should be allowed to participate in the vote.

 ## Proposals